 There are many benefits with a Smart Motorway network, including a strong and consistent ‘flow up, incident down’ rate.
 This is the destination that everyone is driving towards.

-What makes a truly reliable SVD solution?
+What makes a truly reliable Stopped Vehicle Detection (SVD) solution?

 Tried and tested

 Pilot studies have already proved the value of an effective system.
-A recent SVD trial using 27 radar sensors between junctions 5 and 6 on the M25 motorway that circumnavigates London, successfully demonstrated a substantial reduction in the time taken to identify stationary vehicles in all parts of the motorway.
+A recent SVD trial using 27 radar sensors between junctions 5 and 6 on the M25 motorway that circumnavigates London, successfully demonstrated a substantial reduction in the time taken to identify stopped vehicles in all parts of the motorway.

 It’s also no surprise that Norway and Sweden – both ranked European top-three performers in road safety by the World Health Organisation – are long-time advocates of this type of radar technology.

 Read the full article "Using radar to address the stopped vehicle detection challenge" in Smart Highways magazine.